top of page

 Burnout usually develops gradually, as stress accumulates without enough opportunities to recover.
 Some common causes include:

-• Caregiving responsibilities: supporting children, aging parents, or loved ones with illness.
+• Caregiving responsibilities: Supporting children, ageing parents, or loved ones with illness.

-From a biological standpoint, burnout is the result of a prolonged fight-or-flight response.
-When the body is constantly releasing stress hormones like cortisol, it eventually becomes depleted.
+From a biological standpoint, burnout results from a prolonged fight-or-flight response.
+When the body constantly releases stress hormones like cortisol, it eventually becomes depleted.
 Without adequate rest and regulation, the nervous system can shift into exhaustion and collapse.

 The nervous system plays a central role in burnout.
-Normally, our bodies cycle swiftly between activation (mobilizing energy for tasks) and rest (repairing and restoring).
+Normally, our bodies cycle swiftly between activation (mobilising energy for tasks) and rest (repairing and restoring).
 In burnout, that cycle breaks down.

 When stress keeps us in sympathetic activation (fight or flight) without enough parasympathetic recovery (rest and digest), the body becomes stuck in survival mode.
 Over time, the system may move into dorsal vagal shutdown — a state of numbness, fatigue, or collapse.

-This isn’t failure — it’s your body protecting itself from overload.
-Understanding burnout as a nervous system response can be incredibly empowering, because it shifts the narrative from “something is wrong with me” to “my body is doing its best to keep me safe.”
+This isn’t failure; it’s your body protecting itself from overload.
+Understanding burnout as a nervous system response can be incredibly empowering.
+It shifts the narrative from “something is wrong with me” to “my body is doing its best to keep me safe.”

 How Do You Recover From Burnout?